paulkarpenko/us-code-ui/uscode/title-20-education/chapter-031-general-provisions-concerning-education.md

 <a id="section-1232i"></a>
 ## § 1232i.
 Single State application
-**(a) Submission of general application; approval by State supervisory authority** In the case of any State which applies, contracts, or submits a plan for participation in any applicable program in which Federal funds are made available for assistance to local educational agencies through, or under the supervision of, the State educational agency of that State, such State shall submit (subject to the provisions of part C of title V of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
-7231](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7231) et seq.]) to the Secretary a general application containing the assurances set forth in subsection (b) of this section.
+**(a) Submission of general application; approval by State supervisory authority** In the case of any State which applies, contracts, or submits a plan for participation in any applicable program in which Federal funds are made available for assistance to local educational agencies through, or under the supervision of, the State educational agency of that State, such State shall submit (subject to the provisions of part D of title IV of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+7231](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7231) et seq.]) to the Secretary a general application containing the assurances set forth in subsection (b).
 Such application may be submitted jointly for all programs covered by the application, or it may be submitted separately for each such program or for groups of programs.
 Each application submitted under this section must be approved by each official, agency, board, or other entity within the State which, under State law, is primarily responsible for supervision of the activities conducted under each program covered by the application.

-**(b) Assurances** An application submitted under subsection (a) of this section shall set forth assurances, satisfactory to the Secretary—
+**(b) Assurances** An application submitted under subsection (a) shall set forth assurances, satisfactory to the Secretary—

 (1) that each program will be administered in accordance with all applicable statutes, regulations, program plans, and applications;